-Fault tree analysis (FTA) is a graphical tool to explore the causes of system level failures.
-It uses boolean logic to combine a series of lower level events and it is basically a top-down approach to identify the component level failures (basic event) that cause the system level failure (top event) to occur.
-Fault tree analysis consists of two elements “events” and “logic gates” which connect the events to identify the cause of the top undesired event.
+Fault Tree Analysis (FTA) is a graphical tool used to explore the causes of system-level failures.
+It uses Boolean logic to combine a series of lower-level events.
+It is basically a top-down approach to identify the component-level failures (basic events) that cause the system-level failures (top events).
+Fault tree analysis consists of “events” and “logic gates,” which connect the events to identify the cause of the top undesired event.

-Fault tree analysis is an easier method than the Failure Mode and Effects Analysis (FMEA) as it focuses on all possible system failures of an undesired top event.
-Whereas FMEA conducts analysis to find all possible system failure modes irrespective of their severity.
+Fault Tree Analysis is easier than Failure Mode and Effects Analysis (FMEA) as it focuses on all possible system failures of an undesired top event.
+At the same time, FMEA conducts analysis to find all possible system failure modes irrespective of their severity.

 History of Fault Tree Analysis

 Fault Tree Analysis is a top-down approach originally developed in Bell laboratories by H. Watson and A. Mearns for the Air Force in 1962.
 This concept was later adopted by Boeing, and today, it is widely used in the aerospace, automobile, chemical, nuclear, and software industries, especially for reliability and safety events.Don’t like Ads?
 Neither do I. If you’re a member, just log in to avoid ads.
 If you’re not a member, what are you waiting for?
 Sign up here!